 end

-This example is overly simple, but it gives you an idea of what I mean by small.
-Small tests also have the benefit of making it harder to cross systems -- from code into a database, or 3rd party system.
-Strictly speaking, there isn't anything wrong with crossing systems, but there are consequences like gradually slowing your tests.
-A few years ago I worked for a company where this crept into the test set, eventually we had thousands of tests, set up and tear down scrips for the database, and also a test suite that took hours to run.
+This example is overly simple, but it gives you an idea of what we mean by small.
+Small unit tests also have the benefit of making it harder to cross systems -- from code into a database, or third-party system.
+Strictly speaking, there isn't anything wrong with crossing systems, but there are consequences, such as gradually slowing your tests.

 Start Unit Testing Now With a TestComplete Free Trial